Diversity and Diplomacy: A Personal Perspective

 In this webinar, Ms NneNne Iwuji-Eme will discuss the evolution of black British identity.
 She will also reflect on the many barriers she overcame growing up in the UK, the complexities of modern diplomacy and how she learned to be a leader in a predominantly male-dominated workplace.

 Ms NneNne Iwuji-Eme

-Ms NneNne Iwuji-Eme was appointed British High Commissioner to the Republic of Mozambique in July 2018.
+Ms NneNne Iwuji-Eme was British High Commissioner to the Republic of Mozambique from July 2018 to October 2022.
 Prior to this, she was the Deputy Consul and Head of Prosperity in Sao Paulo, Brazil.
 Ms Iwuji-Eme is the first British black female career diplomat to be appointed High Commissioner.Find out more

 RUSI Vice-Chair and former Permanent Under-Secretary at the Foreign and Commonwealth Office.Find out more

 To take part, you must pre-register no later than 25 October using the ‘Register Now’ button.
 After registering, you will receive a confirmation email containing information about joining the webinar.

 If you have any questions, please email Sabrina Downey, Events Director, at firstname.lastname@example.org.